Marketplace: Feline-focused Animal Sympathy Cards

 Inspired by my own losses, my animal sympathy cards fill a need for those who want to give and those who need to receive pet-appropriate images and sentiments that remember the joy of life with their animal companions.

-Each time I send out a single or a set of sympathy cards I remember the cat pictured on the front, so glad to have shared my life with them for a while.
+Each time I send out a single or a set of animal sympathy cards I remember the cat pictured on the front, so glad to have shared my life with them for a while.

 I have the observation that every time I’ve lost a cat, I’ve gained something in my life.
 I’ve made decisions about my career, began working in a new medium and found new friends, all around the time of a loss.
 And I’ve created new art.
 Perhaps the trauma of the loss caused me to see things from a new perspective, or to break an old habit and begin reorganizing my life, or just gave me a new perspective on myself so my same old life felt new again.
 I really think it was a gift from them so I might be distracted from my grief.